 Why local governments must embrace a multi-generational workforce

 City halls and county offices across California are buzzing with a unique energy these days.
-It’s not just the hum of service delivery or the rush to meet community needs—it’s the sound of four generations working side by side.
-Baby Boomers, Gen X, Millennials, and now Gen Z all share the same mission: to serve the public good.
+It’s not just the hum of service delivery or the rush to meet community needs—it’s the sound of five generations working side by side.
+Traditionalists, Baby Boomers, Gen X, Millennials, and now Gen Z all share the same mission: to serve the public good.
 But their approaches, expectations, and communication styles couldn’t be more different.

 Beyond Age Stereotypes

-Too often, the conversation about generational differences is reduced to caricatures: Boomers resist change, Millennials need praise, Gen Z won’t put down their phones.
-But as leadership expert Dr. Bob McCann of UCLA Anderson School of Management noted in a recent Faster Smarter podcast interview, “we have four, five, maybe even six generations in the workplace at the same time… there’s a tremendous opportunity if we can maximize our intergenerational engagement” (McCann, 2024).
+Dr. Bob McCann of the UCLA Anderson School of Management noted in a recent Faster Smarter podcast interview, “we have four, five, maybe even six generations in the workplace at the same time… there’s a tremendous opportunity if we can maximize our intergenerational engagement.

 What the Next Generation Wants—and Why It Matters